bobgonzalez/spEdit404/README.md

 *This tool is back to mostly working! please check it out and let me know if any issues arise*

-*to use the preview pattern method which will render patters as mp3's you must pip install simpleaudio. will add this to requirements.txt soon.*
+*to use the preview pattern method which will render patterns as mp3's you must pip install simpleaudio. will add this to requirements.txt soon.*

 spEdit is a tool for modifying and creating binary pattern files for the Roland SP-404SX.
 For more information check out my series of blog posts about the sp404SX pattern format and the spEdit tool : [spEdit blog posts!](http://byteflip.club/categories/sp-edit)